G-EDM/SERVO42C-XIAO-ESP32C3-UART-Library/README.md

 12v +- to the pwer input of the MKS42C ( there are on the right of the 6 Pin connector.

 </br></br>
-For different ESP32 boards pelase adjust the platform.ini file
+For different ESP32 boards it would require some changes. platform.ini and also some stuff related to UART issues.